enriquecs095/eks-devops/README.md

 ```
 ### Stages of deployment

-The pipeline is divided in 4 stages
+The pipeline is divided in 4 stages:

 #### 1. Application containerization